© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 The Old Palace, Lydstep is a scheduled monument protected by Cadw under reference PE403.
 View the official record →

-The Old Palace, Lydstep is a medieval domestic structure located in Pembrokeshire, Wales, dating to the medieval period.
+The Old Palace, Lydstep is a medieval domestic structure located in Pembrokeshire, Wales, situated within the historically significant Lydstep Peninsula.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE403.

 The Old Palace, Lydstep dates from the medieval period, and is classified as a palace.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 The Old Palace, Lydstep is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE403.